Skip to content

 • Method invocation infrastructure

 When publishing with AOT or trimming, the .NET linker may remove code that appears unused at compile time but is needed at runtime.
-The CodeKeeper infrastructure solves this by registering "fake" usage of required types and methods.
+The CodeKeeper infrastructure solves this by using dead-branch references that the trimmer can see but the runtime never executes.

 RuntimeCodegen Modes